 - Drain and rinse the nuts thoroughly, then put them in a blender.
-Add the vanilla extract and dates and pour in 250ml/9fl oz/1 cup water.
+Add the vanilla extract and dates and 1 cup plus 2 tablespoons water.
 Blend for 10 minutes or until smooth.

-- Preheat the oven to 180°C/350°F/gas 4 and lightly grease two 23cm/9in springform cake tins with dairy-free margarine.
+- Preheat the oven to 350°F and lightly grease two 9-inch springform cake tins with dairy-free margarine.
 Put the chocolate in a large heatproof bowl and rest it over a pan of gently simmering water, making sure that the bottom of the bowl does not touch the water.
 Heat, stirring occasionally, until the chocolate has melted.

 - Using an electric mixer, beat the dairy-free margarine and sugar together in a large mixing bowl until light and fluffy.
 Beat in the vanilla extract, then beat in the eggs, one at a time.
 Sift the flours, gluten-free baking powder and xanthan gum into the mixture and fold in, using a spoon.
 Make sure the mixture is well mixed but take care not to overmix it.
 Evenly divide the mixture into the cake tins and level the surfaces with the back of a spoon.

-- Bake for 35–40 minutes until firm to the touch and a skewer inserted in the centre comes out clean.
-Remove from the oven and leave to cool in the tins for 5 minutes, then turn out onto wire racks and leave to cool completely.
+- Bake 35 to 40 minutes until firm to the touch and a skewer inserted in the centre comes out clean.
+Remove from the oven and let cool in the tins 5 minutes, then turn out onto wire racks and let cool completely.

-- Put the cake on a plate and spread half of the icing over the top.
-Put the other cake on top, flat-side down, and spread the remaining icing over it.
+- Put the cake on a plate and spread half of the frosting over the top.
+Put the other cake on top, flat-side down, and spread the remaining frosting over it.
 Decorate with the raspberries and serve.

 , chestnut flour